🔞 Not for sale to under 18s

 CBD oil was added to his usual treatment with a dosage of 24mg/day at the start of treatment, then 18mg/day thereafter.
 Thanks to CBD, the subject reported being less anxious and having fixed sleeping hours.
 He also became more sociable with family and friends.

-With a dosage of 18 mg CBD per daythe patient was able to combat his dependence and not reconsume cannabis..
+With a dosage of 18 mg CBD per day, the patient was able to fight his addiction and not reconsume cannabis.

 The study also points out that "clinical studies have shown that CBD leads to reduced anxiety, improved sleep and other neuroprotective effects."